The-OpenROAD-Project/OpenLane/README.md

 If everything's gone smoothly, that's it.
 OpenLane is set up on your computer.
 To enter the OpenLane environment, `cd $HOME/OpenLane` and then `make mount`.

 ## Installation, the long version
-See the installation docs at https://openlane.readthedocs.io/en/latest/docs/source/installation.html.
+See the installation docs [here](https://openlane.readthedocs.io/en/latest/getting_started/installation.html).

 ## Usage
 After entering the OpenLane environment, you can start hardening chips: the following command, for example, runs the included [spm design](./designs/spm).